 If, in execeptional circumstances, your child still does not make enough progress, we may have to ask the Local Authority for additional support for your child.
 We always try to help parents at every stage but you can also get advice and information from Norfol Parent Partnership, Woodside Road, Norwich, NR7 9QL Tel: 01603 704070 or you can contact via email: email@example.com

 Equal Opportunities for all pupils

 All staff at St Martha’s Catholic Primary School recognise the importance of the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act, and to make ‘reasonable adjustments’ to ensure equal opportunities.

-The Equality Act 210 definition of disability is:
+The Equality Act 2010 definition of disability is:

 “ A person has a disability for the purposes of this Act if (s)he has a physical or mental impairment which has a substantial and long-term adverse effect on her/his ability to carry out normal day-to-day activities .”

 Section 1 (1) Disability Discrimination Act 1995

 Our school is committed to making reasonable adjustments to ensure participation of all children, including those with SEN-D, within the curriculum and with extra-curricular activities.

 Identifying Needs at Phase Transition Points

 When your child is about to join the Reception class, the class teacher arranges visits to the pre-school where your child attends, prior to joining our school, in order to meet your child.
-The setting staff will talk to the class teacher and share any information regarding any SEN-D or other issue.
+The setting staff will talk to the class teacher and share any information regarding any SEN-D or other issues.